Colorado Landlord-Tenant Law

 - You cannot discriminate and refuse to rent to victims of domestic violence

-- Evictions – If a tenant has failed to pay rent or there is another lease violation, the landlord must give the tenant a ten-day notice.
+- Evictions – If a tenant has failed to pay rent or has otherwise violated the lease, the landlord must give the tenant a ten-day notice.
 Tenants must pay rent within three days after receiving notice, or landlords may terminate the lease and begin filing for eviction.

-- Unconditional Quit – Tenants must abide by all terms of the lease, or landlords may issue an unconditional quit notice to move out immediately which means the landlord doesn’t have to give the tenant an opportunity to fix the violation.
+- Unconditional Quit – Tenants must abide by all terms of the lease, or landlords may issue an unconditional quit notice to move out immediately, which means the landlord doesn’t have to allow the tenant to fix the violation.
 If tenants don’t move out after three days, then landlords can file an eviction lawsuit.

 - Abandoned Property – Tenants must claim any abandoned property within 30 days of the last contact, or landlords may dispose of the property as they see fit.
 Landlords are also legally able to sell a tenant’s abandoned property to cover what the tenant might owe them as well.

-- Property Maintenance – Tenants must keep the property clean and undamaged, and alert the landlord to any serious maintenance issues immediately.
+- Property Maintenance – Tenants must keep the property clean and undamaged and immediately alert the landlord to any serious maintenance issues.
 If landlords don’t take care of important repairs – tenants have the right to withhold rent.

-- Special Protections – It’s illegal to discriminate against someone and not rent to them if they are a victim of domestic violence.
+- Special Protections – It’s illegal to discriminate against someone and not rent to them if they are victims of domestic violence.
 Make sure you notify law enforcement of potentially dangerous tenants or situations.

 Below are answers to some of the most commonly-asked questions when it comes to landlord-tenant laws in Colorado:

 Can You Withhold Rent in Colorado?